Operation Backfire (FBI): Convictions and abscondings

 Justin Franchi Solondz was arrested in Dali, China in March 2009 on charges of growing marijuana.
 He pleaded guilty to manufacturing drugs in a daylong trial and was sentenced to three years in prison by a local court.
 He was deported back to the U.S. to face charges there after serving his sentence.
 On December 20, 2011, Solondz pleaded guilty.
 On March 16, 2012, Solondz was sentenced to seven years in prison.

 Rebecca Jeanette Rubin surrendered to FBI agents at the Canada–US border in Blaine, Washington on 29 November 2012.
 On 10 October 2013, Rubin pleaded guilty.
 On 27 January 2014, Rubin was sentenced to five years in prison.

-Joseph Mahmoud Dibee, was apprehended in Cuba and returned to the US on 10 August 2018, after twelve years on the run.
-Dibee was believed to be beyond the reach of the FBI in Syria, which has no diplomatic relations with the United States, and was ultimately discovered to be traveling through Central America, en route to Russia.
+Joseph Mahmoud Dibee was apprehended in Cuba and returned to the US on 10 August 2018, after twelve years on the run.
+Dibee was believed to be beyond the reach of the FBI in Syria, which had no diplomatic relations with the United States, and was ultimately discovered to be traveling through Central America, en route to Russia.
 With the assistance of Cuban authorities, the FBI detained him before he could board a plane to Russia, and brought him to Portland for trial.
 On 21 April 2022, Dibee pleaded guilty.
 On 1 November 2022, Dibee was sentenced to time served.

-The last fugitive militant Josephine Sunshine Overaker sought for the delits of Conspiracy to Commit Arson of United States Government Property and of Property Used in Interstate Commerce; Conspiracy to Commit Arson and Destruction of an Energy Facility; Attempted Arson of a Building; Arson of a Vehicle; Arson of a Building; Destruction of an Energy Facility, offering $50,000 for information leading to the arrest.
+Josephine Sunshine Overaker was at large as of 2019.